Understanding 403(b) Plans

 In-Service Rollover rules

 An in-service rollover is the process of rolling over funds from an active 403(b) plan to an IRA while you’re still employed.
-It’s usually easier to roll over a 403(b) you have at an old employer, but in certain cases, you may be able to roll over an active 403(b) plan.
+It’s usually easier to roll over a 403(b) you have from a previous employer, but in certain cases, you may be able to roll over an active 403(b) plan.

 The rules for in-service rollovers vary depending on your specific plan and your employer.
-You may never be allowed to perform an in-service rollover, or you might be able to once you’ve reached a certain age or met other terms and conditions.
+You may never be allowed to perform an in-service rollover, or you might be able to once your account is a certain number of years old or other terms and conditions are met.

 Your mileage definitely varies here, so be sure to check your employer’s 403(b) summary plan document to learn more.